The Thwarting to Islamic Aggression

 First and foremost reason, Muslim rulers with all their cruelty, barbarism and firepower were no match for Hindu kingdoms of that time.
 It was constant and persistent resistance from Hindu Kings and Leaders that halted Islamic aggression for approx one and a half millennia.

 Many people fail to swallow the bitter truth that Islam suffered its first and only one severe blow when it tried to enter India.
-Islam spread upto modern day Spain and Southern Italy, northern Africa, entire middle-east within just 70 years.
+The unstoppable Arab caliphate touched the shore of Atlantic and spread until the feet of Hindukush within just 70 years.
 But, it took them more than 100 years to actually set a foot across the river Sindhu (Indus).
 It took them 200 more years to enter the Indian mainland.
 Even then until the year 1557 A.D., Islam failed to actually become a significant name throughout entire India.
-Islamic invadors could never enter the modern day North-East India and Major part of Southern India.
-The unstoppable Arab caliphates who controlled everything from Spain to Southern Italy could not get past the Indus so easily.
+Islamic invaders could never enter the modern day North-East India and Major part of Southern India.
 Go through the below chronology and you can get a glimpse of what the Islamic conquerors faced in medieval Bharat.

 Naval Expeditions – Setback of Arabs

-636 A.D. – 637 A.D. – A second naval expedition was sent to conquer Barwas or Barauz (Broach) on the coast of southern Gujarat by Hakam, [Kitab Futuh Al Buldan: Vol. 2, P 209 — Al Baladhuri Tr.
-By Francis Clark Murgotten] the brother of Usman.
+636 A.D. – 637 A.D. – Sensing that Bharat navy could not be beaten be raw power, the Caliphate adopted a strategy relying on agility and surprise attack.
+Immediately after the retreat from the Chalukya kingdom, a second naval expedition was sent to conquer Barwas or Barauz (Broach) on the coast of modern day southern Gujarat.
+[Kitab Futuh Al Buldan: Vol. 2, P 209 — Al Baladhuri Tr.
+By Francis Clark Murgotten] .
+Sadly for Caliph, the Bharat navy did not comprise of standalone fleets at different ports.
+On the contrary, there was a well-coordinated naval defensive umbrella built up across the sea-shore, which Arabs never could imagine.
 This attack too was repelled by Pulakeshi II and the Arabs were driven back successfully.

 Tight Slaps on Bharat Gateway

-662 A.D. – After the rout of Arab army in Kikan, this region became the chief target of Arab military crusades.
-Abdullah proceeded to attack Kikan with a large contingent of 4000 Arab warriors.
-When they arrived in Kikan, Abdullah and his army were assaulted by the brave Jat and Med soldiers of the provincial chief and fierce battle took place between the two armies.
-The local people of Kikan also came out in large numbers to fight the marauders.
-They occupied the mountain passes and the battle raged furiously.
-Abdullah’s troops were defeated by the valiant and fearless army of Kikan and eventually the army of Islamic Arabs was made to flee to Makran as, “the whole mountainous region became alive with fighting men and the Mussulmans beat a hasty retreat.”
+662 A.D. – Kikan was the chief target of Arab military crusades during this period.
+Then Arab general, Abdullah, attacked Kikan with a large contingent of 4000 Arab warriors.
+But this little province was well prepared for this kind of all-out assault.
+The Arab regiment was welcome with such a brutality that the mountain passes became a valley of death for them.
+Local people of Kikan also came out in large numbers to fight the marauders.
+Being unable to understand the defensive death-trap set up by Kikan army, arabs were not able to cope up with the swift and lightning-fast strikes they have never dreamt of.
+Arab troops were defeated by the valiant and fearless army of Kikan and eventually the army of Islamic Arabs was made to flee to Makran as, “the whole mountainous region became alive with fighting men and the Mussulmans beat a hasty retreat.”
 [The Chachnama: Volume 1 (1900), P 61 — Translated from Persian by Mirza Kalichbeg Fredunbeg]

-695 A.D. – The caliphate initiated yet another offensive against Kabul.
+695 A.D. – As a last attempt, the caliphate initiated yet another offensive against Kabul.
 The governor of Iraq, Al-Hajjaj, sent his one of the ablest generals, Ubaidullah to subdue Kabul.
-This time the kingdoms of Zabul (Ranbal)and Kabul (Ratanpal) combined their armies and inflicted a crushing defeat on the army of the Caliphate [Indian Resistance To Early Muslim Invaders Upto 1206 A.D., P 40 — Dr. Ram Gopal Mishra].
-Ubaidullah marched upto the neighbourhood of Kabul and camped there but his passage was blocked by the king’s armies and he was forced into submission.
-[Al Hind: The Making Of The Indo Islamic World, Vol. 1 — Early Medieval India And The Expansion Of Islam — 7th-11th Centuries, P 122 — Andre Wink] Ubaidullah was forced to retreat leaving his three sons as hostages with Ranbal.
-He also made a treaty with the Zunbil(Ranbal) to not fight as long as he was governor.
-However, the treaty was rejected by the other Arab leaders, including Shuraih who instigated Ubaidullah to fight.
-Shuraih was killed in the battle that ensued thence, and Ubaidullah’s army was completely routed in the desert of Bust by the brave troops of Kabul and Zabul.
+This time Ranawal (king of Zabul) and Ratanpal (king of Kabul) combined their armies [Indian Resistance To Early Muslim Invaders Upto 1206 A.D., P 40 — Dr. Ram Gopal Mishra].
+For the second time, the arab army was tricked into entering within a dead-end at the neighborhood of Kabul.
+Once the escape route was blocked, the arabs managed to maintain their nerve for a couple of weeks before going into submission.
+[Al Hind: The Making Of The Indo Islamic World, Vol. 1 — Early Medieval India And The Expansion Of Islam — 7th-11th Centuries, P 122 — Andre Wink] The general was forced to retreat leaving his three sons as hostages with Ranawal.
+One non-aggression treaty was also signed between the forces.
+However, the arabs broke the promise and attacked again.
+This time, the Bharat forces were not the same forgiving.
+All the major leaders were killed in the battle and arab army was completely routed in the desert of Bust by the brave troops of Kabul and Zabul.
 [Kitab Futuh Al Buldan: Vol. 2, P 151 — Al Baladhuri Tr.
 By Francis Clark Murgotten].
-Al Hajjaj was left with no choice but to make peace with the Hindu Ranbal after the disastrous debacle of Abdur Rehman’s military failure.
-Therefore, the mightiest military power of that time couldn’t conquer even the borders of Al-Hind, as is the name of India ascribed to it by Arabs.
+Al Hajjaj was left with no choice but to make peace with the Hindu kingdoms here after this disastrous failure of Abdur Rehman’s military campaign.
+Therefore, Al-Hind, as India was ascribed in the Arabic texts, still remain unconquered by even the mightiest military power of that time.

-The news of the crushing defeat of the Arab army in Sindh yet again left Caliph Al Walid crestfallen and despondent.
-When Al Hajjaj asked him for permission again to invade Sindh one more time, Caliph Al Walid discouraged Hajjaj by saying, “… This affair will be a source of great anxiety and so we must put it off; for every time the army goes (on such an expedition) (vast) numbers of Mussulmans are killed.
+The news of the crushing defeat of the Arab army in Sindh, Kabul and Zabul left Caliph Al Walid crestfallen and heart-broken.
+He was asked for permission again to invade Sindh one more time, Caliph Al Walid discouraged the arab general by saying, “… This affair will be a source of great anxiety and so we must put it off; for every time the army goes (on such an expedition) (vast) numbers of Mussulmans are killed.
 So think no more of such a design.”
-[The Chachnama: Volume 1 (1900), P 71 — Translated from Persian by Mirza Kalichbeg Fredunbeg]
+[The Chachnama: Volume 1 (1900), P 71 — Translated from Persian by Mirza Kalichbeg Fredunbeg].
+Probably this is the first time Islamic expansion met such an immovable defensive lineup and they could not digest it.
+Later, the Hindu resistance ultimately failed after a century-long battle.
+But, what we can come to know from the records, that arabs resorted up to treacherous activity like poisoning source of drinkning water to capture Sindh.
+For Kabul and Zabul, arab army used to take shelter in a temple, while they were hammered.
+Religious belief of Hindu soldiers prevented Bharat army to attack the arab regiment within the temple.
+To summarize, fall of these kingdoms happened primarily due to arab activities which entirely broke the ethics of war.

 Rise of The Indian Alliance